Types of Anxiety Disorders: Common Types and Risk Factors

 Environmental Factors

-Stressful life events, childhood trauma, and abusive relationships increase the risk factors for anxiety.
-People who grow up in unstable environments may have a higher risk of developing long-term anxiety issues.
+Stressful life events, early childhood trauma, neglect, or abusive relationships can raise the risk of anxiety disorders.
+Growing up in unstable or high-stress environments may contribute to long-term anxiety.

 Medical Conditions